 How to Complete the NEBOSH Unit DNI Assignment

-Unit DNI is a compulsory module of the NEBOSH Diploma in Occupational Health and Safety consisting of an 8000-word health and safety report.
-It replaced the previously known Unit D in the 2015 NEBSOH Diploma syllabus update.
+Unit DNI is a compulsory module of the NEBOSH Diploma for Occupational Health and Safety Professionals consisting of an 8000 word Health and Safety report.
+It replaced the previously known Unit D in the 2015 NEBOSH Diploma syllabus update.
 Whether you’re a National or International learner, this post will help you complete your assignment.

 To pass unit DNI, you are required to obtain 50% or more out of the 100 marks available.
 Learners are to apply knowledge and understanding gained from studying A/AI, B/BI and C/CI in a real working environment and to carry out a critical analysis and evaluation of the information gathered during the review.
 The level of work should be that expected of a competent Health and Safety Practitioner working within an organisation.

 The latest NEBOSH Diploma submission dates and deadlines can be found here.